 Attention: Protect Your Privacy Online

-Please remember that streaming copyrighted video content may be illegal in your country.
-Protecting your privacy is becoming more and more important, especially online.
+Please remember that streaming certain video content may be illegal in your country.
+Protecting your privacy online is becoming more and more important.
 We suggest you to use a VPN.
 A VPN encrypts your traffic and stops your provider and other authorities from seeing what you do on the internet.

-With a VPN provider you are also able to change your public IP address to use services which are normally not available in your country.
+With a VPN provider you are also able to change your public IP address to gain access to services which are normally not available in your country.